IHEC/ihec-metadata/specs/Ihec_metadata_specification.md

-# IHEC Metadata Specification (Version 1.1)
+# IHEC Metadata Specification (version 1.0)

+## Introduction
 The IHEC metadata standards are extension of the standards used by the Roadmap Epigenomics Project.
-Please refer to Sections 1 and 2 of original specification (archived at https://github.com/IHEC/ihec-metadata/blob/master/specs/original_docs/IHEC-Metadata.pdf )  for the data and metadata model.
+Please refer to Sections 1 and 2 of original specification (archived at https://github.com/IHEC/ihec-metadata/blob/master/specs/original_docs/IHEC-Metadata.pdf) for the data and metadata model.

 This document describes metadata elements extending the __SRA XML Schema 1.2__.
 The core SRA XML elements are augmented by additional attributes defined for purposes of the NIH Roadmap Epigenomics as described in the official IHEC ecosystem repository.

+Documentation for the core SRA XML elements is here: [http://www.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=doc](http://www.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=doc)

+The SRA XML schemas are here: [http://www.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=xml_schemas](http://www.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=xml_schemas)

+## How to define multiple values per metadata tag

 The same attribute may be used multiple times in a single XML record.
-This may be most useful for supplying URIs to multiple ontologies or for supplying multiple references to a single ontology such as in the case of DISEASE_ONTOLOGY_URI.
-For example, describing a brain primary tissue using ontology terms for ('Brodmann (1909) area 8', 'Brodmann (1909) area 9'):
+This may be most useful, for example, for supplying URIs to multiple ontologies or for supplying multiple references to a single ontology such as in the case of DISEASE_ONTOLOGY_URI.
+For example, describing a brain primary tissue using ontology terms for ('Brodmann (1909) area 8', 'Brodmann (1909) area 9') would be:

 ```
 <SAMPLE_ATTRIBUTE>